Uncertainty Quantification in Detection Transformers: Object-Level Calibration and Image-Level Reliability: Quantifying Calibration in DETR

 Using a fixed separation threshold of $0.3$ might serve as a reasonable approximation for distinguishing between optimal positives and negatives.
 However, trained or post-calibrated DETR models often have varying optimal confidence thresholds.
 For example, UP-DETR has an optimal threshold of approximately $0.5$, and low-temperature calibrated models are likely to require even higher thresholds.
 Consequently, employing a fixed threshold poses potential risks.
-Similarly, using a fixed number of top confident samples (e.g., Top-$100$) is inadequate, as it may include more predictions than the actual number of ground truth positives.